moka-guys/dnanexus_sambamba_chanjo/README.md

 6. Min base quality to be included (default = 25)
 7. Min mapping quality score to be included (default = 20)
 8. Exclude duplicate reads?
 This True/False boolean denotes whether to filter out reads that have failed quality control `- F not failed_quality_control`.
 True excludes reads that have failed quality control, false includes them.
-9. There is an `additional_options` free form text box for passing additional flags to Sambamba, this excludes arguments passed as a text string to the -F filter flag.
+9. There is an `additional_sambamba_flags` free form text box for passing additional flags to Sambamba, this excludes arguments passed as a text string to the -F filter flag.
+10. There is an `additional_filter_commands` free form text box for passing additional arguments as a text string to the Sambamba -F filter flag.
+Commands are appended to the existing filter so the text must start ` and ...`, where ... is the additional filter command (also note the leading space before `and`).

 ## What does this app output?
 This app produces five outputs: